Algorithms for ridge estimation with convergence guarantees: Proofs

-\begin{proof} (i) is very similar to Lemma 2 in Genovese et al. (2014) and the proof is similar, too.
-Details are omitted. (ii) follows from the above discussion by an application of LaSalle's Invariance Principle.
-Next we prove (iii), for which we will use the technique in the proof of Theorem 2.6 in Nicolaescu (2011).
-Recall that the vector field generated by $\xi^*$ is gradient-like.
+{\bf Proof of Theorem~\ref{pathconvergence}} The assertion of part (i) is very similar to Lemma 2 in \cite{genovese2014nonparametric} and the proof is similar, too.
+Details are omitted.
+Part (ii) follows from LaSalle's Invariance Principle given in Theorem~\ref{LaSalle}.
+See the beginning of Section~\ref{ODEtheory} for how it is applied to this setting.
+Next we prove part (iii), for which we will use the technique in the proof of Theorem 2.6 in \cite{nicolaescu2011invitation}.
 Let